antooni/blockchain-homework-assignment/indexer/README.md

 ## Getting Started

 1. Initialize your project using one of the setups above
-2. Implement the distributed indexer according to the specifications in `ASSIGNMENT_README.md`
+2. Implement the distributed indexer according to the specifications in the main `README.md`
 3. Connect to the provided services:
    - Redis: `localhost:6379`
    - PostgreSQL: `localhost:5432`